-- 10.1 What is a landscape water budget and what are the three elements of a basic landscape water budget? - 10.2 True or false: ET changes as the weather changes and is affected by factors including solar radiation, air temperature, relative humidity, and wind speed? - 10.3 What does ETo stand for? - 10.4 The plant factor is expressed as a percentage of . - 10.5 Name a few identifying characteristics of low water use plants. - 10.6 What is a hydrozone? - 10.7 How do you calculate a basic landscape water budget using ETo, the plant factor (PF), and the landscape area (LA)? - 10.8 What's the difference between the basic landscape water budget and the amount of irrigation water to apply? - 10.9 Montana focus: What is the average annual ETo for Montana? - 10.10 Montana focus: What is the peak irrigation month for most climate zones in Montana?
+- 10.1 What is a landscape water budget and what are the three elements of a basic landscape water budget? - 10.2 True or false: ET changes as the weather changes and is affected by factors including solar radiation, air temperature, relative humidity, and wind speed? - 10.3 What does ETo stand for? - 10.4 The plant factor is expressed as a percentage of \\\\. - 10.5 Name a few identifying characteristics of low water use plants. - 10.6 What is a hydrozone? - 10.7 How do you calculate a basic landscape water budget using ETo, the plant factor (PF), and the landscape area (LA)? - 10.8 What's the difference between the basic landscape water budget and the amount of irrigation water to apply? - 10.9 What is peak irrigation month St. George, UT?